ianpetrarca/osc_debugger/README.md

 To start OSC Debugger you will need to run the index.js file using Node, you can do this by using:
     node .
 Or:

     node index.js
+You will be prompted to *Start OSC Server*, *Send OSC Message* and *Send Timed Messages*.

-# Start Server
+# Start OSC Server

 OSC Debugger allows you to monitor incoming OSC messages directly within the terminal.
-In order to accept OSC messages you must start a server that listens for messages on a specified **IP Address** and **Port** this is done using the the *start server* command:
+In order to accept OSC messages you must start a server that listens for messages on a specified **IP Address** and **Port** this is done by selecting the *Start OSC Server* command.

-    node .
-    start server

-After you run the initial *start server* command you will be prompted to give a name, address and port.
-The name can be left blank if you prefer.
-I suggest labeling servers for the purpose of identifiying multiple servers in an OSC log.
+After you select the initial *Start OSC Server* command you will be prompted to give an address and port.
 The **address** is the local IP address you would like to **recieve** messages on.
-The **port** is the TCP port in which your OSC client sends data to your OSC server.
+The **port** is the TCP port in which your OSC client sends data to your OSC server through.
 More on this below.
-After entering a name, address and port you will recieve a message that the OSC Server has been started.
+After entering an address and port you will recieve a message that the OSC Server has been started.

 # Send Message